Support workers

 Max Gorun

 Hello, my name is Max.
 I am currently studying psychology at Auckland University of Technology and in my third year.
 I really love sports, specifically basketball, where I represented my university nationally.
 I also really enjoy watching movies, TV shows, playing video games, and reading.
 My favourite colour is miami blue, and my favourite movie series is Harry Potter or Pirates of the Caribbean.
 My favourite hobby is weightlifting.
-Also a fun fact about me is that I can speak Russian!
+Also a fun fact about me is that I can speak Russian! - Currently unavailable.

 Support Worker